 Some countries such as Switzerland, Germany and France have a larger number of schools serving an expatriate population, and others such as Spain, Turkey and Italy have more schools that serve a host national population.

 Given the variety of countries and schools it is difficult to generalise but a few factors characterise this region which are important for prospective teachers to know.
-International schools (particularly those that do not use US curricula) in popular, well known, warm Western European countries such as Spain, Italy and France are often not able to sponsor work visas for non-European teachers.
+International schools in popular, well known, warm Western European countries such as Spain, Italy and France face long visa lead times for non-European teachers.
+Many countries also have a requirement for a Masters Degree in order to get a visa.
 A person from outside the region needs a work visa to be legally employed, and this is quite distinct from a right to visit as a tourist.
-Additionally, the high numbers of teachers from nearby United Kingdom and Ireland are often preferred in many countries because they are geographically closer, easier to interview and often have travelled extensively in the region and are thus at less risk of culture shock.
-US curriculum schools are usually able to sponsor visas due to the needs of their curriculum, but the visa process can be long and complex in some countries, so hiring takes place well in advance.
-Other countries and even provinces within countries have their own visa restrictions and requirements which are too variable to list.
+Remember that since Brexit, British passport holders do not have an automatic right to live and work in the EU and must meet the same visa requirements as other non-European nationalities.

 Contracts are typically 1 year renewable or continuous.
 Depending on the school and the country, flights might not be offered, or if they are, it might be a small stipend so teachers from outside the EU might be required to pay out of pocket to supplement this cost.
 Housing allowances are not common in warmer Western European countries, and the cost of housing can be high compared to the salary.
 Boarding schools are numerous in certain countries, notably Switzerland, so teachers can be provided with housing in exchange for periodic boarding duties.
 Bonuses are not common in Europe.